StemTBioinf/UNIX/index.md

 ## Usage of the compute nodes

-The computer the ThinLink client connects you to is our frontend.
-ONE computer for all of you.
-So do not run computing intensive tasks there - NEVER.
-Instead you need to use our computing nodes to run heavy workload.
+The ThinLink client connects you to our front-end.
+This is ONE login computer for all of you, so do NOT run computing intensive tasks there - NEVER EVER.
+Instead you should use our blades to run compute heavy workloads.

-Aurora uses the [SLURM system](https://slurm.schedmd.com/) to manage the compute nodes.
+Aurora uses the [SLURM system](https://slurm.schedmd.com/) to manage the job queue that distributes jobs to the  compute nodes

-Now please pull our test files from git using
+You have already loaded git, so use this to pull our test file which is an unsorted BAM file by using:

 ```{bash, eval = FALSE }
 cd ~/NAS